Will Breaking Bad Have Sequel (Or A New Season) After El Camino?

-This weekend, the highly anticipated sequel to Breaking Bad, El Camino, was released, and fans are already speculating about yet another installment in the series.
+This weekend, the highly anticipated sequel to Breaking Bad, El Camino, was released, and fans are already speculating about yet another instalment in the series.

 What can we say?
 Perhaps there’s no such thing as too much Breaking Bad.